Color Codes: nouns, pronouns, verbs, adverbs, adjectives, conjunctions, particles, postpositional markers, interjections.

 Born and raised in Yangon, he has lived in six countries and knowledgeable in unrelated areas including self-taught programming languages.
-His free online Burmese lessons serve as an effective communication bridge among tourists and growing numbers of foreign business managers with the Myanmar people.
+His free online Burmese lessons serve as an effective communication bridge that connects international community with ordinary Myanmar people.

 Lesson 1: Tones in Burmese

 Burmese language has 3 tones.
 The first tone is best described as a short utterance, while the second tone is neutral without stress in it.
 The third tone in Burmese has a kind of prolong lingering stress to it.
 It's almost as if you need more air from the lungs and more energy from the throat to get the third tone out.

 I used "blue" color code to indicate the vowel sound and "red" as tone.
 For simplicity, consonant modification symbols in "green" are not used as in lesson 33.
 Yellow background indicates the base for a particular vowel from which the tones can be changed.
 Since this is only a summary reference, variations in spelling are not shown.

 If you pay close attention to news-readers on the radio, you will note that some ending words in Burmese sentences are spoken not exactly in a flat monotone, but stressed from a lower to a higher level somewhat like the Pinyin 2nd tone.
 For example, the ending word spoken by female radio news announcers almost always shift from shin2 to a higher pitch shin3 within a fraction of a second.